-Why is conversation so treasured on The WELL?
-Why did members of this community band together to buy the site in 2012?
-Check out the story of The WELL.
+For more about why conversation so treasured on The WELL, and why members of the community banded together to buy the site in 2012, check out the story of The WELL.

 No advertising?
 Really?

 Yes, really.
+Our conferences are ad-free.
 The WELL is entirely user-supported, which means we don’t have to serve you ads to make money.
-It also means that what you talk about on The WELL will stay there–if you post about your new pair of running shows in the fitness conference, you won’t suddenly see ads for other fitness equipment the next time you visit a different social media site.
+It also means that what you talk about on The WELL will stay there–if you post about your new pair of running shoes in the fitness conference, you won’t suddenly see ads for other fitness equipment the next time you visit a different social media site.
 Plus, our posts aren’t spider-able so they won’t show up in web searches.